Lisa Fallon, Monroe County Circuit Clerk

 It is an honor and privilege to serve as Monroe County Circuit Clerk.
 I was elected by the people of Monroe County on November 8, 2016 and was sworn into office December 1, 2016 by our resident 20th Circuit Judge Dennis Doyle.

 The Circuit Clerk is the official keeper of the records of the Monroe County Courts.
 Any activity that transpires in the court system is filed and maintained by my office.
 My primary goal is to efficiently, effectively, and respectfully serve the people of Monroe County and any people who utilize our judicial system.

 Statutes and Ordinances

-My office has moved full-speed into electronic initiatives.
+My office moved full-speed into electronic initiatives.
 As of July, 2017, we started a pilot of electronic filing (e-filing) for civil cases with a few attorneys who use the Court here regularly.
 When other attorneys heard about it, they too wanted to start e-filing.
 We began e-filing all civil cases as of October 1, 2017.
 This initiative has dramatically cut down on the time spent handling paper documents in my office and in the courtroom.
 It has also greatly reduced our paper document creation, paper and filing material costs and storage space.
-The new year of 2019 rolls in with procedures being finalized for e-filing of criminal cases.
-More to come.
+On Civil Court settings, the judge no longer has a paper file in front of him/her.
+They simply look up the file on the computer on the bench where all the associated documents, record sheets, charges, dispositions, and accounts receivables are available to view.
+We have not yet heard when e-filing of criminal cases is going to take place.

 If you have any questions, please contact me.
 You are always welcome to sit in on open court with the exception of juvenile and adoption cases.
 Thanks for visiting our site.